Formal Ball Information

 Need to unwind after an event filled day at Anime Boston?
 Then why not spend the evening swaying to your anime and video game favorites, dressed to the nines!
-Come join us on Friday, March 21 for an evening of magic at Anime Boston's Materia and Mana Charity Ball.
+Come join us for an evening of magic at Anime Boston's Beautiful Machine Charity Ball.
+Exact timing and location of the event will be announced at a later date.

 Feel a little shy on the dance floor?
 A beginner's ballroom dance class is also planned for those of you who would like to learn a few moves, meet potential dance partners, or just brush up on your technique.